eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 - `add(delegate: T)` - adds a new delegate to the collection of delegates
 - `remove(delegate: T)` - if exists, removes a delegate from the collection
-- `update(: @escaping(T) -> ())` - provides means to delegate responsilibites outside of the delegated type (the example will be shown later)
+- `update(: @escaping(T) -> ())` - provides means to delegate responsibilities outside of the delegated type (the example will be shown later)

-Also we have a private method called `recycle` - it's used to clean up the delegate references that were dereferenced and no logner valid.
+Also we have a private method called `recycle` - it's used to clean up the delegate references that were dereferenced and no longer valid.

 ## Use Case

-In order to demostrate how the pattern can be used, let's create a delegate protocol (hopefully alreadt familiar, if not please take a look at the `Delegate` pattern).
+In order to demonstrate how the pattern can be used, let's create a delegate protocol (hopefully already familiar, if not please take a look at the `Delegate` pattern).

 ```swift
 protocol ModelDelegate: class {